General terms and conditions with customer information

 2.1 The product descriptions contained in the seller’s online shop do not represent binding offers on the part of the seller, but serve to submit a binding offer by the customer.

 2.2 The customer can submit the offer using the online order form integrated in the seller’s online shop.
-After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer with regard to the goods in the shopping cart by clicking the button that concludes the ordering process.
-The customer can also submit the offer to the seller by telephone or email.
+After placing the selected goods in the virtual shopping cart and going through the electronic ordering process, the customer submits a legally binding contract offer for the goods in the shopping cart by clicking the button that concludes the ordering process.
+The customer can also submit the offer to the seller by phone or email.

 2.3 The seller can accept the customer’s offer within five days,